SRCH2/srch2-ngn/documentation/docs/index.md

 ```

 Any time one of the search methods of the API is called (such as
-`MovieIndex.search(String searchInput)`), `onNewSearchResults(...)` will be
+`search()`, `onNewSearchResults(...)` will be
-triggered when the search results are returned from the SRCH2 search server.
+triggered when the search results are returned from the SRCH2 server.
 Its parameters are:

-1. `int httpResponseCode`: it indicates how the RESTful action was handled;
+1. `httpResponseCode`: it indicates how the RESTful action was handled;
-2. `String jsonResultsLiteral`: it is the raw JSON literal as
+2. `jsonResultsLiteral`: it is the raw JSON literal as
 returned by the search server containing the search result;
-3. `HashMap<String, ArrayList<JSONObject>> resultRecordMap`: it is a
+3. `resultRecordMap`: it is a
 mapping of index names to their corresponding results parsed from the
 `jsonResultsLiteral` literal.